What we do

 Reports from the NRRW are available on the .GOV website.
 More information on the NRRW can be obtained by contacting the Radiation Epidemiology Group at PHE’s Centre for Radiation, Chemical and Environmental Hazards (email@example.com).

-The AWE workforce study is based on employees at the atomic weapons establishments during the period 1951 and 1982.
-The data for this study, along with data for workers from BNFL and UKAEA, is maintained on a database managed by Nuvia plc.
-This database is updated with mortality and cancer incidence from NHS Digital.
-AWE provides doses for those people still working at AWE.
+The AWE workforce study is based on employees at the atomic weapons establishments during the period 1951 to 1982.
+The study is directed by Public Health England with the support of AWE, but the data for this study, along with data for workers from UKAEA, is maintained on a secure database managed by Nuvia plc.
+The data held for each worker includes Name, Sex, Date of Birth, and NHS Number and these identifiers have been sent to NHS Digital to enable them to provide date and cause of death, sourced from civil registration data, and cancer registration data from Public Health England.
+AWE has provided radiation dose data and continues to update the doses for those people still at work with AWE.

 Participation in the AWE Workforce Study is voluntary.
-No workers joining since 1982 have been added to the study but anyone who is a member of the original cohort can opt-out by informing AWE Dosimetry Service.
-They can also provide more information on this study.
+No one is required to take part, though it improves the validity of the results if as many people as possible are included.
+Although no workers joining since 1982 have been added to the study, anyone who is a member of the original cohort is free to opt-out by informing AWE Dosimetry Service who can also provide more information on this study.